beauwilliams/nx-monorepo-full-stack-app/README.md

 - read best practises: https://www.rfc-editor.org/rfc/rfc8725.html
 - add note on gql query createUser, does not encrypt password, its for admin use if anything.
 FYI.
 Auth not work when made that way.. use signupInput gql query instead

-## Setup Serverside rendering for graphql backend requests
+## Setup Serverside rendering (SSR) for graphql backend requests

-TODO

-Let's start by checking the dev tools under Network -> Fetch/XHR
+1. Let's start by checking the dev tools under Network -> Fetch/XHR

-Here we can see the client side requests our app makes
+2. Here we can see the client side requests our app makes

-Notice that the graphql server is requested from the client side [fetch] , this is going to slow our page loads!
+3. Notice that the graphql server is requested from the client side [fetch] , this is going to slow our page loads!

 ![No SSR](https://i.ibb.co/HFFNdwV/Screen-Shot-2022-09-09-at-10-48-55-am.png)

 Let's get to work implementing it...

-- create my-server-api to handle SSR
+- create my-server-api to handle SSR -> [example of my-server-api.ts](https://github.com/beauwilliams/nx-monorepo-full-stack-app/commit/fc624efad0bbf46d0fc1bfa77346fabfd768833e)

-- add get serverside props to /users
+- add get serverside props to /users -> [example commit implementing SSR on frontend](https://github.com/beauwilliams/nx-monorepo-full-stack-app/commit/8a026e2cc2f8173bec7abc43f9132a59a246c080)

-- confirm its working in dev tools
+- confirm its working in dev tools as above in network tab.
+No more 200 request to Graphql

 Here we can confirm using the chrome dev tools that the graphql server is no longer fetched from the client side.